-Once the alternative means of service regarding Mr. Padgett and BCP7 are complete, Terry intends to pursue his claim for rescission of the Terry Purchase Agreement.
+Although Terry's claim for rescission is only against BCP 7 and Padgett, NuVeda inexplicably raises issues regarding the Terry Interest and his ability to pursue certain clams for relief.
 "Rescission is an equitable remedy which totally abrogates a contract, and which seeks to place the parties in the position they occupied prior to executing the contract."
 Bergstrom v.
 Estate of DeVoe, 109 Nev.
 575, 577, 854 P.2d 860, 861 (1993).
 A party to a contract may seek rescission of that contract based upon fraud in the inducement or a failure of consideration.
 Awada v.
 Shuffle Master, Inc. 123 Nev.
 613, 621, 173 P.2d 707, 713 (2007); Sprouse v.
 Wentz, 105 Nev.
 597, 601, 781 P.2d 1136, (1989).
 To establish fraud in the inducement of a contract, a party must prove that the other party made a false representation that was material to the transaction.
 Awada, 123 Nev. at 621.
 To establish a failure of consideration, a party must demonstrate he failed to receive his bargained for consideration.
 Sprouse, 105 Nev. at 601.

 When a contract has been partially performed, and one of the parties defaults, the other has a choice of remedies.
 He may rescind or affirm the contract, but he cannot do both.
 If he rescinds, he must return whatever of value he received under it and he may recover back whatever he has paid.
 He cannot at the same time affirm the contract by retaining its benefits and rescind it by repudiating its burdens.
 Bergstrom, 109 Nev. at 577, citing 5 Arthur Linton Corbin, CORBIN on Contracts § 1114 (1964) (emphasis in original).
-"Further, there can be no partial rescission; a contract is either valid or void in toto.'
+"Further, there can be no partial rescission; a contract is either valid or void in toto."
 Bergstrom, 109 Nev. at 577. quoting, Holden v.
 Dubois, 665 P.2d 1175 (Okla.
 1983).
 "Because a rescinded contract is void ab initio, following a lawful rescission the 'injured' party is precluded from recovering damages for breach just as though the contract had never been entered into by the parties."
 Bergstrom, 109 Nev. at 577-78.
 Upon rescission, the parties should be returned as closely as possible to their respective positions prior to entering into the contract.
 Bergstrom, 109 Nev. at 578.
+Therefore, it is clear that should the Terry Purchase Agreement be rescinded, Terry should be returned to the same position he held before entering that contract.

-Here, Terry believes the facts are not in dispute that Padgett fraudulently induced Terry to sign the Terry Purchase Agreement and after submitting the dismissal in the Arbitration, Padgett failed to pay the agreed consideration.
-In these circumstances, where Terry was fraudulently induced to sign the Terry Purchase Agreement and where he did not receive his bargained for consideration, rescission is proper.
+Here, the facts are not in dispute that Padgett fraudulently induced Terry to sign the Terry Purchase Agreement and after submitting the dismissal in the Arbitration, Padgett failed to pay the agreed consideration.
+In these circumstances, where Terry was fraudulently induced to sign the Terry Purchase Agreement and where he did not receive his bargained for consideration, rescission is proper if that is the remedy Terry chooses.
+It follows that if Terry is successful on this claim for rescission, then he will also be successful on his claim for declaratory relief finding he is the rightful owner of the Terry Interest.